sonvx/word2vecVN/word2vec-visualization/README.md

 	+ Special characters should be excluded from JSON files to generate the correct JSON format.
 More details are in "Remove_Special_Characters.txt" file.

 - For Vietnamese:
 	+ I am testing the UI by quickly replacing English dict with a Vietnamese dict.
 It doesn't work already so there must be encoding problems.
-Feel free to test with vi_data_euclidean_skipgram_tiny.json/vi_data_cosine_skipgram_tiny.json.
+Feel free to test with /frontend/data/vi_....json
+	+ Please send a request to commit any changes that can fix the bug.
+Feel free to use simple UI instead if you don't know how to fix this problem.